yurigushiken/pdf-to-notion/readme.md

 - Sets up Google Drive API credentials and initializes the Google Drive service.
 - Lists files in a specified Google Drive folder.
 - Extracts text from each PDF file (using OCR if necessary).
 - Adds metadata (title, Google Drive URL, and tag) to the extracted text.
+This creates conditions favorable for the language model in the next step (`txt_to_database.py`)
 - Saves the extracted text and metadata to a corresponding text file in the output directory.

 ### Extract Metadata from Text Files and Save to CSV